 Sudden condition.
 The sudden condition included only tame questions, except for its last three questions, which were the same questions as the last three in the Increasing condition (i.e., the three most intrusive questions).
-The mean admission rate to the three intrusive questions was the same as that of the Increasing condition (0.24 vs. 0.24; t-test: p > 0.6), implying that - similar to the Increasing condition - participants in the Sudden condition were significantly less likely to admit to having engaged in the three most intrusive behaviors relative to the Decreasing condition (t-test p < 0.0005) and relative to the Random condition (t-test p < 0.0355).
+The mean admission rate to the three intrusive questions was the same as that of the Increasing condition (0.24 vs. 0.24; t-test: p > 0.6), implying that - similar to the Increasing condition participants in the Sudden condition were significantly less likely to admit to having engaged in the three most sensitive behaviors relative to the Decreasing (t-test p < 0.0005) and Random (t-test p <0.0355) conditions.
+These results confirm that, regardless of whether the shift in question intrusiveness is gradual or sudden, answering intrusive questions after non-intrusive ones inhibits admission.